 A 15-minute drive from Valladolid is the mesmerizing Cenote Suytun.
 Since this cenote is almost entirely covered, it is dark and mysterious with just a small beam of sunlight entering from the ceiling and illuminating the blue water below it.

 You might recognize this place from social media because in recent years it has become a bit of an Instagram hotspot.
-Before the pandemic, there was apparently always a long queue of people waiting to get their perfect shot here, and therefore it was recommended to arrive early.
-Now, in times of limited traveling, this is not an issue any longer and during our visit, there was almost nobody there.
+There is often a long queue of people waiting to get the perfect shot.
+Therefore, it would be a good idea to come here early to avoid the crowds.

 In the middle of the cenote, there’s a platform, which is a perfect spot for photos but depending on the water levels it might not always be accessible.
 We were there shortly after the area had been hit by hurricanes and heavy rains, and the platform was about 4 meters underwater!